warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     and messages are dropped inside the spool by following these rules:

-    1. XMail parse the message headers by searching for To:, Cc: and Bcc: addresses.
+    1. XMail parses the message headers by searching for To:, Cc: and Bcc: addresses.

     2. Each address's domain is compared with the list of valid domains